crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Update country field with updates from WooCommerce 3.6.x.
+Fixes inconsistencies with updated stock version.

 = 1.5.1 =
-* Update address book links so they don't have a trailing slash on them
+* Update address book links so they don't have a trailing slash on them.

 = 1.5.0 =
 * Fix address saving for new addresses in the address book for WooCommerce 3.6.x due to a change in the save address process.